 For many people within society, it is common practice to make assumptions about a person's gender based on how they look.
 However, the conclusions are not always correct, which can potentially harm members of our community.
-Using the appropriate pronouns when addressing someone is a sign of respect and validation-ignoring the personal pronouns that a person prefers is offensive and has a tremendous impact on individuals, as it perpetuates systems of oppression that have affected members of the 2SLGBTQIA+ community.
+Using the appropriate pronouns when addressing someone is a sign of respect and validation - ignoring someone's personal pronouns is offensive and has a tremendous impact on individuals, as it perpetuates systems of oppression that have affected members of the 2SLGBTQIA+ community